MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.ExpansionFilesErrors

-Android Package Kit (APK) expansion files for the Office mobile app are supplementary resource files that Android app developers can publish along with their app.
+Android Package Kit (APK) expansion files for the Microsoft 365 mobile app are supplementary resource files that Android app developers can publish along with their app.
 To make our Expansion files download mechanism more reliable, we are logging the cause of errors that occur either in downloading the expansion files or while reading the downloaded expansion files.

 The following fields are collected: